 4 minutes

-• The Baird/Digital Commerce 360 Ecommerce Stock Index fell 9.6% month over month in February, completing a second consecutive month of overall decline.
+• The Baird/Digital Commerce 360 Ecommerce Stock Index was up 7.1% month over month in April, turning upward after declines in recent months.

 This index is a collaboration between Digital Commerce 360 and the financial advisory, capital markets, asset management and private equity firm Baird.
 It intends to provide perspective into how public markets value companies and technology providers that power digital commerce.
 The index contains four categories capturing activity extending throughout the Americas and China: